taoteh1221/Open_Crypto_Tracker/README.txt

 FEATURES

--Support for 46 exchanges, and 82 market pairings (country fiat currency or secondary crypto).
+-Support for over 40 exchanges, and over 80 market pairings (country fiat currency or secondary crypto).

 -Secure HTTPS (SSL) and Username / password protection in the portfolio interface for privacy / security.